thefaketh30ne/grab-bag/README.md

 # Grab Bag
 Grab Bag is a Balatro mod that currently adds:
-- 43 (+8) Jokers
+- 43 (+11) Jokers
 - 3 Tarots
-- 1 Spectral
+- 4 Spectrals
 - 3 Enhancements
+- 3 Seals
 - 15 Boss Blinds
 - 5 Showdown Boss Blinds
-- and 4 Decks.
+- and 7 Decks.

 The content in this mod is supposed to feel vanilla, and I created this new content to be largely in line with the rules and design philosophy that localthunk follows when making Jokers and other content.